twoyoung/Ancient-Chinese-Poetry-API/README.md

 # Ancient-Chinese-Poetry-API

-This is a simple restful API that user can get and search for Chinese ancient poetries.
+This is a simple restful API that user can get and filter for Chinese ancient poetries.

 https://dolphin-app-h86ti.ondigitalocean.app/